 INVEST IN TERRO® FRUIT FLY TRAPS

 The other resource for households fighting a fruit fly invasion is offered by TERRO®.
 This attractive, apple shaped Fruit Fly Trap was developed to blend in with your kitchen décor.
 It lures these insects away from your produce and out of your sink with special liquid – once they go inside to investigate, they can’t get back out and ultimately drown.
 With the many entry holes into the top of the Trap, many fruit flies can enter at a time and fall into the liquid.

 Setting up a TERRO® Fruit Fly Trap is a breeze.
 Just pour the included clear lure into the trap and set it out for fast results.
 These portable traps are small and easily fit on a windowsill or a countertop where they remain effective against fruit flies for 45 days.
 You can easily monitor your lure level with the built-in window in the traps!
 Within just a few days the fruit flies will begin to enter the trap and start to diminish around the home.

 YOUR FRUIT FLY QUESTIONS ANSWERED

 TERRO® Fruit Fly Traps work by attracting fruit flies with a lure that draws them into a container where they drown.
 Traps are most effective when placed near fruit fly breeding sites, such as drains, dishwashers, kitchen counters and bowls of fruit.
 The trap continues to work for 30 days, after which it can be disposed of in the trash.
 Read the complete instructions for all the details on how to use these Fruit Fly Traps.

 With more than a century in the bug-fighting business, TERRO® is dedicated to solving your fruit fly problems.
-Check out this informative graphic on identifying and controlling fruit flies and look into this profile of fruit flies in our species spotlight.
+Check out this informative graphic on identifying and controlling fruit flies.